-Form is an inclusive term that has several meanings and synonyms and used in architecture as an important element of design.
+The form is an inclusive term that has several meanings and synonyms and is used in architecture as an important element of design.
 It refers to a shape or configuration of a building.
 The Form in Architecture may refer to

 - An external appearance that can be recognized.
 Ex: A chair/bed.

 - A particular condition it manifests.
 Ex: water in the form of ice.

 - Art and design – a structural form of work.

 “Architecture form is the point of contact between mass and space…Architectural forms, textures, materials, modulation of light and shade, color, all combine to inject a quality or spirit that articulates space.
 The quality of the architecture will be determined by the skill of the designer in using and relating these elements, both in the interior spaces and in the spaces around buildings.” –

 Edmund N. Bacon

 The characteristic outline of a particular form.
 The shape is the principal aspect by which we identify and categorize forms.
 It also refers to the surface configuration of the volumetric form.